calvin-cs262-fall2023-teamG/Client/README.md

-This is the lates prototype that adds items to list
+This is the client application for the ChapterCache project.